MerginMaps/docs/src/gis/features/index.md

 # QGIS Project Preparation
 [[toc]]

 Project preparation is done in QGIS.
-For more information about loading layers, styling the data and creating map themes, visit <QGISHelp ver="3.22" link="user_manual/index.html" text="QGIS documentation page" />.
+For more information about loading layers, styling the data and creating map themes, visit <QGISHelp ver="latest" link="user_manual/index.html" text="QGIS documentation page" />.

 In addition, <MobileAppName /> uses some of the features within the project to help visualise, capture and browse the data.
 Here is an overview of the project preparations steps.